 12.2.4.
-Brazil Adopts TV 3.0
+Timeline for TV 3.0

-After a lengthy RFP process where the TV 3.0 Brazil project has tested different technologies for the distribution of current and future formats up to 8K resolution to broadcast and OTT networks, the selection of technologies has been announced in their blog.38
+After a lengthy RFP process where Brazil's TV 3.0 project has tested different technologies for the distribution of current and future formats up to 8K resolution for both broadcast and OTT networks, the results of their testing and selection of technologies has been announced in their blog.34

-The deployment of Brazil's TV 3.0 system is planned for 2024, with phase 3 testing in 2022 and 2023.
-A summary of the different technologies selected is summarized in Figure 93.
+TV 3.0 is scheduled to be on-air by the end of 2025, as the standardization and frequency allocations finalize before the end of 2024.
+A summary of the different technologies selected is summarized in the Figure 93 below.